mousepawmedia/devdocs/network/source/tools/irc.rst

 :guilabel:`Close`.
 (You can also just close the channel without :code:`/part`, but it's a little more abrupt.)

-..
-NOTE:: You can auto-join favorite channels in HexChat by right-clicking
+..  note:: You can auto-join favorite channels in HexChat by right-clicking
     the channel name and checking :guilabel:`Autojoin`.

-..
-NOTE:: If you get sick of seeing notifications about users joining and
+..  note:: If you get sick of seeing notifications about users joining and
     parting,, right-click the channel name and check :menuselection:`Settings --> Hide Join/Part Messages`.